Contact Benenden Hospital

 You may also be asked to refrain from any food or drink before the procedure.

-You must arrange someone to take you home after the procedure is complete as it is advisable not to drive afterwards.
+As you are not allowed to drive after the treatment, you must arrange someone to take you home after the procedure is complete.

 It is advisable to rest for 24 hours after your coronary angiogram, and avoid any strenuous exercise too.